Following Game of Thrones to Belfast & Beyond

 The tour takes you along the Causeway Coast, where you get to visit the Giant’s Causeway and the Carrick-a-Rede Bridge (which are not featured in Game of Thrones).
 Of course, this was alongside the filming locations, so it killed two birds with one stone!
 The Southern Tour takes you to Winterfell, King Robb’s Camp, and Tollymore Forest (the very place where the direwolf pups were discovered, and where the White Walker ambush took place).
 Plus, you even get to meet the dogs Odin and Thor who played the Starks’ Direwolf pups!

 Game of Thrones Tour

-Similarly, Brit Movie Tours is the company that actually transports the cast and crew onto set.
+Similarly, Stones and Thrones is the company that actually transports the cast and crew onto the set.
 This means they have the insider knowledge other tour companies can only dream of.
-Jim knew plenty of spoilers and secrets for S7 including the cameo appearance of a certain ginger haired singer and the return of a very special character (that even the cast didn’t know about until he/she turned up on set).
+Jim knew plenty of spoilers and secrets for S7 including the cameo appearance of a certain ginger-haired singer and the return of a very special character (that even the cast didn’t know about until he/she turned up on set).
 However, Jim couldn’t tell us anything because anyone who is affiliated with Game of Thrones is sworn to secrecy.
-You are not even allowed to take your mobile phone out of your pocket on set; if you did you would be automatically escorted away for good.
+You are not even allowed to take your mobile phone out of your pocket onset; if you did you would be automatically escorted away for good.